Individualised & Group Support

 scosa offers both individualised and group support and we encourage you to come and speak with us about your needs and interests.

-Individualised support, where you are provided with direct one to one care, can be accessed within a number of settings and recreational facilities.
+Individualised support, where you are provided with direct one to one care, can be accessed within a number of settings, including our community Hubs, your own home and a range of recreational facilities.
 Please contact us to discuss your individual needs and we will work together with you to arrange a package of services which best suit your preferences.

 One of the main advantages of individualised support is that there is always someone on-hand to work alongside you as you strive to achieve your goals and develop new skills.
 This can be particularly beneficial if you have more complex support needs.
 At the same time, even though you are obtaining individualised support, you have the opportunity to participate in a communal environment, where you are interacting with other people while doing the things of greatest interest to you.